 Antiguo Iglesia

 Antiguo Iglesia, also known as the Convento de Nuestra Señora de la Concepcion (eng.
 Convent of the Conceptionists), connects directly to the Arco de las Monjas.
-The building dates back to the 16th century and is a nice example of the Renaissance style from this period.
+The building dates back to the 16th century and is a great example of the Renaissance style from this period.
 The earthquake damaged the church in 1773.
-However the restoration took place in the 1990s.
+However, the restoration took place in the 1990s.
 Currently, the Convent of the Conceptionists houses the Municipal Museum of Customs and Traditions of Vejer de la Frontera.

 Castillo de Vejer